Laboratory Visa Sponsorship Jobs in Georgia

 Which companies sponsor visas for laboratory professionals in Georgia?

 Georgia's most active laboratory visa sponsors include Emory University, the Centers for Disease Control and Prevention, Children's Healthcare of Atlanta, Georgia Institute of Technology, Thermo Fisher Scientific, and Promega.
 Major hospital systems such as Piedmont Healthcare and Grady Health also sponsor laboratory roles.
-These organizations regularly file H-1B petitions for positions in clinical chemistry, microbiology, molecular diagnostics, and research sciences.
+These organizations regularly file H-1B visa petitions for positions in clinical chemistry, microbiology, molecular diagnostics, and research sciences.

 Which visa types are most common for laboratory roles in Georgia?